 Discussion Points for Teachers/Parents

-Talk about families: What makes up a family, who is in your family, what is important about families, what family traditions do you have.
-You can also discuss texture, color, pattern, line and shape.
+Families: What makes a family, who is in your family, what is important about families, what traditions do you have?

 - 12 x 18 white paper